26 January, 2026

 In “Hitler and the Germans,” the political philosopher Eric Voegelin dismisses the idea that Hitler — gifted in oratory and political opportunism, but poorly educated and vulgar — mesmerized and seduced the German people.
 The Germans, he writes, supported Hitler and the “grotesque, marginal figures,” surrounding him because he embodied the pathologies of a diseased society, one beset by economic collapse and hopelessness.
 Voegelin defines stupidity as a “loss of reality.”
 The loss of reality means a “stupid” person cannot “rightly orient his action in the world, in which he lives.”
 The demagogue, who is always an idiote, is not a freak or social mutation.
 The demagogue expresses the society’s zeitgeist, its collective departure from a rational world of verifiable fact.

-True enough, but if we are to follow up on the idea that "dying empires are dominated by idiots" we ought also to take account of the idiocy of what has been offered as alternative to Donald Trump: the pussy hat wearers, the DEI grifters who want to replace merit with identity, the people who profess to not know what a woman is, the universities who have inverted every canon and idolized perversion, the censorious rabble eager to find offence in every public utterance insufficiently submissive to batshit-crazy woke racial and feminist dogma, a harridan so repellent she managed, against all odds, to lose a presidential race against a buffoon and then went on to excuse her defeat by inventing a monstrous lie about Russian interference that has brought two superpowers even closer to open conflict than they were during the Cold War . . .
+True enough, but if we are to follow up on the idea that "dying empires are dominated by idiots" we ought also to take account of the idiocy of what has been offered as alternative to Donald Trump: the pussy hat wearers, the DEI grifters who want to replace merit with identity, the people who profess to not know what a woman is, the universities that have inverted every canon and idolized perversion, the censorious rabble eager to find offence in every public utterance insufficiently submissive to batshit-crazy woke racial and feminist dogma, a harridan so repellent she managed, against all odds, to lose a presidential race against a buffoon and then went on to excuse her defeat by inventing a monstrous lie about Russian interference that has brought two superpowers even closer to open conflict than they were during the Cold War . . .
 This is the "Resistance" to Donald Trump.

-So, yes, in the terminal state of the American empire, idiocy abounds, but Donald Trump owns only half of it and the few of us who have not completely lost our minds must look helplessly on as two equally mindless and destructive factions of the ruling class flail at each other heedless of the disaster about to engulf both of them.
+So, yes, in the terminal state of the American empire, idiocy abounds, but Donald Trump owns only half of it, and the few of us who have not completely lost our minds must look helplessly on as two equally mindless and destructive factions of the ruling class flail at each other heedless of the disaster about to engulf both of them.

 27 May, 2025